celo-org/docs/docs/protocol/identity/odis-domain.md

 Queries with distinct domain specifiers will receive uncorrelated output.
 For example, output from ODIS with the phone number domain and message `18002738255` will be distinct from and unrelated to the output when requesting with a password domain and message `18002738255`.

-In order to make this scheme flexible, allowing for user-defined tuning of rate-limits and the introduction of new rate limiting and authorization rules in the future, domains are defined as serializeable structs.
+In order to make this scheme flexible, allowing for user-defined tuning of rate-limits and the introduction of new rate limiting and authorization rules in the future, domains are defined as serializable structs.
 New domain types, with associated rate-limiting rules, may be added in the future to meet the needs of new applications.

 ## Specification